qodesmith/create-new-app/README.md

 #### PurifyCSS

-Automatically [removes unused CSS](https://github.com/webpack-contrib/purifycss-webpack!
-It's not 100% fool-proof, but hey.
-It's something.
+Automatically [removes unused CSS](https://github.com/webpack-contrib/purifycss-webpack)!
+It's not an [exact](https://goo.gl/nznWhV) science, but hey, it's something.
 And it's only triggered when you run a build for production, so you can still hack away in Chrome's console and have access to all your styles.

 #### UglifyJsPlugin